How to Clean Maple Sap Buckets

-Cleaning maple sap buckets after you collect sap, or in preparation for this year’s collection, is essential for food safety.
-Clean sap buckets ensure that you are not introducing any pathogens or bacteria into the sap that you are collecting to make maple syrup.
+Cleaning maple sap buckets after you collect sap or in preparation for this year’s collection is essential for food safety.
+Clean sap buckets ensure that you are not introducing pathogens or bacteria into the sap you collect to make maple syrup.

-Cleaning sap buckets is an easy process, and we recommend doing it twice.
-Once when you are getting ready to use the sap buckets in the spring, and then after you have collected sap before storing them.
+Cleaning sap buckets is easy.
+It is recommended to do it twice a year.
+Once you are getting ready to use the sap buckets in the spring and then after you have collected sap before storing them.

 bleach bottle in front of a sink filling with water

-The best way to clean sap buckets is with a mixture of diluted home bleach and hot water.
+The best way to clean sap buckets is with diluted home bleach and hot water.
 You’ll use about 1 part bleach to 20 parts hot water (a 5% bleach solution).

-Be careful when using bleach – you should do this project in a well-ventilated area, wear gloves to protect your hands, and wear clothing that can get a splash of bleach on it without being damaged.
+Be careful when using bleach – you should do this project in a well-ventilated area, wear gloves to protect your hands, and wear clothing that can get a bleach splash on it without damage.

 One gallon = 16 cups, 5 gallons = 80 cups